-License Use Management consists of two components:
+License Use Management consists of two components available with version 5.1.2.

-License Use Management Application Developer's Toolkit (License Use Management ADK)
+License Use Management Application Developer's Toolkit (ADK)

-Enables vendors to implement license management in an application.
+Allows vendors to implement license management in an application.
 To implement license management, vendors embed API calls and API code in their products.
 The product is then described as license-enabled.
-Vendors can license-enable C-language programs and JavaTM applications.
+Vendors can license-enable C-language programs and Java[TM] applications.